YearningFall/Reachy-Reception-ChatBot-Part/README.md

 - **Flask**: A micro web framework to handle HTTP requests for data exchange between Reachy and the local machine.
 - **Ollama**: A large language model hosted on a local machine that generates responses based on user input.
 - **Pico TTS**: Text-to-speech engine used for delivering spoken responses, optimized for lightweight and clear audio on a Raspberry Pi 3.
+- **YOLOv5**: An object detection model, used to find faces before cropping it to be sent to facial recognition.
+- **dlib**: A C++ toolkit used for its facial recognition, face embeddings received from dlib can be saved into .pkl files.

 ## Project Structure

 - **app**: Contains the Flask server files and API endpoints.
-- **models**: Contains files and configurations for Vosk, Ollama, and Pico TTS.
+- **models**: Contains files and configurations for Vosk, Ollama, Pico TTS, and YOLOv5 weight.
 - **scripts**: Helper scripts for setup, deployment, and configuration.

 ## Installation